Logo

-Thelma Schoonmaker is an American film editor, known for her over five decades of work with director Martin Scorsese.
+Thelma Schoonmaker is an American film editor, best known for her collaboration over five decades with director Martin Scorsese.

 2.

-Thelma Schoonmaker has received numerous accolades including three Academy Awards, two BAFTA Awards, as well as a Golden Lion in 2014 and the BAFTA Fellowship in 2019.
+Thelma Schoonmaker has received numerous accolades, including three Academy Awards, two BAFTA Awards, and four ACE Eddie Awards.

 3.